 It would make the world more efficient but The Economist Intelligence Unit warns that if authorities and companies don’t put in security measures at the same pace of developing these technologies it makes the places we live more unsafe.

-“The rapid deployment of digital technologies in pursuit of the ‘smart city’ has also exposed vulnerabilities.”
 “The rapid deployment of digital technologies in pursuit of the ‘smart city’ has also exposed vulnerabilities.
 While smart city technologies no doubt bring benefits, the rush to embrace them carries considerable risk,” said the EIU in its “Safe Cities Index” report.
 “If investments in digital technologies are not accompanied by commensurate investments in cyber security, the consequences could be dire.
 An entire city could be left in chaos if hackers were to shut down the power supply; a prospect city officials now need to plan against.”

 The EIU ranks cities in its Safe Cities Index annually.
 It looks at health security, infrastructure safety, personal safety, as well as digital security.
 The 2017 index ranked 60 major cities by scoring 49 indicators in the same four subindexes to get a final score out of 100.
 The ranking also includes more nuanced and weighted data to get a more accurate result.
 For example, it added man-made threats such as indicators about terrorism and civil unrest.
 It also revised how it looks at gender safety and the availability of healthcare, rather than just the quality.